hyh7323/Multi-domain-Neural-Process/README.md

 </p>

 ## Description
-* A pytorch implementation of [Attentive Neural Process](https://arxiv.org/abs/1901.05761).
+* A pytorch implementation of [Attentive Neural Process]
-* Simple code for generating samples with ANP.
+* We published the dataset at https://www.kaggle.com/datasets/kevin7323/multi-domain-neural-process-data
 * I will update the super-resolution experiments soon.

 ## Requirements